mykel71/DiabetesPredictionUsingMachineLearning/README.md

 # Diabetes Prediction Using Machine Learning
- Data Science Capstone Project To Build a model to accurately predict whether the patients in the dataset have diabetes or not?
+ Data Science Project => Building a model to accurately predict whether the patients in the dataset have diabetes or not?
 Using Python and Tableau 10

 # Problem Statement